 There are different approaches you can take.
 While members of your recruiting team are probably already doing manual drip campaigns (i.e., reaching out to interesting candidates multiple times), the most effective way to plan and leverage drip campaigns is by using a software tool that’s designed to let you schedule your reach outs in advance.

-You can also watch our overview and Q&A session with Lever to see a live demo of how to set up a drip campaign.
+You can watch our overview and Q&A session with Lever to see a live demo of how to set up a drip campaign.
 The video also spotlights some communications templates that work well for the various touchpoints in a campaign.

 And remember, we want to hear from YOU!
 Did this blog motivate you to tweak your lead nurture approach?
 Did it inspire you to enable your recruiters with info about drip campaigns?
-Let us know by sending us a note on the Rally Facebook page or tweet to us at @Rally_RM.
+Let us know by sending us a note on the Rally Facebook page or tweet us at @Rally_RM.